ibexa/documentation-developer/docs/content_management/field_types/field_type_reference/checkboxfield.md

 ##### String representation

-As this field type is not a string but a boolean, it returns "1" (true) or "0" (false) in cases where it's cast to string, and it's never considered empty.
+As this field type isn't a string but a boolean, it returns "1" (true) or "0" (false) in cases where it's cast to string, and it's never considered empty.